flaviut/nim-by-example/content/procvars.md

 @[64, 128, 256]
 ```

 Existing procedures can also be passed as functions, but only if they are annotated with the `{.procvar.}` pragma.
+This is because there may be default parameters, which must be specially handled by the compiler.

 ``` nimrod
 proc greaterThan32(x: int): bool {.procvar.} = x > 32